Amri91/route-v/readme.md

 ```

 ## Description
-Tiny route versioning library.
-Tested on Koa and Express.
+Tiny route versioning library for Koa and Express.

 ## Default behavior
 Gets the version from the URL and expects functions to look like Koa, or Express middlewares.
 Check the config section below to change this behavior.